 Telling stories has become more than a profession for Caitlin, it has become her passion.
 After a childhood spent outside, a love for fishing, hunting and hiking set the stage for her career and passion.
-A budding new reporter, Caitlin began her career in Midland, Texas.
+A budding new reporter, Caitlin began her career in San Angelo, Texas.
 There among the open plains and prairies, Caitlin found the answer to an internal struggle she was unaware of, a way to tell happy stories, to report the positive, to educate her viewers about the importance of preserving the farming and ranching industry.

 After several years, experiences, and a few channel changes, Caitlin has settled into her role well.
 Sharing well researched, fair and unbiased pieces, she takes her profession and role seriously.
 She understands what few news anchors do, often times, her story, her perspective, is the all the viewers hear or see.
 Her time on air is more than just reporting, it is about engaging her viewers, educating them on topics particularly important to our area.

 Never one to shrink away from a story, the young reporter had to find a way to preserve her passion, to protect herself from the ugliness and jadedness of the world.
 In the rare wisdom of youth, in the moments of brilliance only an eager and innocent mind can create, Caitlin found her answer.
 In each area she serves, she identifies an issue of great importance on several levels.
 This issue becomes her beacon, her happiness amid the drudgery and sometimes frightening world.
 This beacon guides her soul, preserving her passions and protecting her heart.
 This issue becomes the happy stories, the educational stories, the fight to preserve a way of life- this issue becomes her joy.